 For twenty years, the Kroc Institute for Peace and Justice (Kroc IPJ) at the University of San Diego’s Kroc School has hosted the Women PeaceMakers Fellowship program.
-The Fellowship offers a unique opportunity for women peacebuilders to engage in a cycle of learning, practice, research, and strengthening peacebuilding partnerships through participation.
+The Fellowship offers a unique opportunity for women peacebuilders to engage in a cycle of learning, practice, research, and participation that strengthens peacebuilding partnerships.
 The Women PeaceMakers Fellowship facilitates impactful collaborations between women peacebuilders from conflict-affected communities and international partner organizations.
 The Fellows also co-create research intended to shape the peacebuilding field and highlight good practices for peacebuilding design and implementation.

 Anyone who considers themselves a woman peacebuilder, working to reduce cycles of violence in any way, is welcome to apply.
+This includes transgender women, and we also welcome non-binary and gender-fluid people to apply.
 Applicants may come from any country, as long as they will be able to travel to the United States for the residency.
 Applicants must have at least five years of peacebuilding experience and must speak sufficient English to participate fully in Fellowship activities.

 Each year, the Fellowship is centered on a theme that will structure the research.
 Strong applicants will have experience and knowledge specific to that theme.

-December: Residency at the University of San Diego
+November: Residency at the University of San Diego.

 Fellows are expected to engage in all of the Fellowship's activities and drive forward the research process.
 These activities include appearing in public events.

 One of the most important goals of the Fellowship is to work with International Partners to exchange ideas and identify strategies to build more effective local/global collaborations to drive forward impact.

 3) Conduct original research.